paxdotdev/pax/lab-journal-zb.md

             (2) this also requires special handling around invoking userland event handlers, where `&mut self` _is_ a given properties stamp.
 Essentially we will need to
                 `take` from the Rc<RefCell<>>, then `replace` back in after the user has presumably mutated it [x] build `with_properties_unsafe` macro
+    [x] Manage cloned vs. shared/mutable state with `ptc` Because we are sharing a single mutable `ptc`, we must set back to `current_instance_node` after recursing, because it will be rewritten on each pass.
+        Is there a cleaner way to handle this?
+            - Clone `ptc` (this gets sticky around shared NativeMessage queue; could Rc<RefCell<>> that)
+            - Pass `this_instance_node` as a separate param, instead of mutating ptc.
+Then each call site gets its own unique clone in the form of a function arg
+            - This would probably extend to passing `this_expanded_node` to e.g. `handle_mount_handlers`, in the same way This extends beyond these two nodes — we also need to manage some stack representation of e.g. `current_containing_component` and its slot children.
-[x] Unplug most of pax_std to reduce iterative surface area
-    [ ] Come back at the end, plug back in, and normalize the rest [ ] Native patches
+            Cloning `ptc` is pretty clean, if we bite off an Rc<RefCell<>> for the native message queue + shared state [x] Unplug most of pax_std to reduce iterative surface area [ ] Come back at the end, plug back in, and normalize the rest [ ] Native patches
       [ ] Figure out to what extent we need to hook back up hacked caching for various dirty-watchers.
 Either make these caches stateful inside ExpandedNodes, or power through dirty-DAG
       [ ] Decide (and enact) whether we continue to track last_patches, or whether we firehose update methods until dirty dag [ ] clipping_ids & scroller_ids in property compute [-] 1. might not need them at the *Create stage; might be able to not worry about this [ ] 2. could make clipping & scrolling containers responsible for their own properties_compute recursion, managing their stacks similarly to components + stack frames what would it look like to keep clipping / scroller ids on ptc? need to manage pushing / popping pre/post recursion need to be able to refer to this during rendering, probably be keeping "expanded" ideas of the clipping / scrolling stack (clones of the vecs of ids?) on each expanded node.
           Can handle tracking clipping IDs (used strictly for native-side) independently of pre/post-render lifecycle methods + rendering clipping stack manip
           [ ] Manually manage propeties-compute recursion for Scroller + Frame, like we do with Component & friends [-] 3. revisit whether mount/unmount should be in the rendering pass instead?

 [ ] Handled prototypical / instantiation properties
     [x] Store a clone of `InstantiationArgs#properties` (and `#common_properties`) on each `dyn InstanceNode`